 Imagine my horror when the mother shrieked at the little lad to ‘shut up’.
 It was not just once, either.
 She bawled him out until his sweet face registered embarrassment and he was silenced; and then she shouted some more.

 His offence?
 Incessant talking.

 My disgust felt tangible, and I was quite surprised that the woman did not feel my glare boring into her back.
-Alas, she was too busy berating her poor boy to take any notice of me.
+Of course, she was too busy berating her poor boy to take any notice of me.

-How I would have loved to point out the irony of her attempts to humiliate her young son, when the only person’s behaviour meriting embarrassment was her own, was not lost on me.
+The irony of her attempts to humiliate her young son, when the only person’s behaviour meriting embarrassment was her own, was not lost on me.